-Financial liabilities are classified as subsequently measured at AC, except for (i) financial liabilities at FVTPL: this classification is applied to derivatives, financial liabilities held for trading (e.g. short positions in securities), contingent consideration recognised by an acquirer in a business combination and other financial liabilities designated as such at initial recognition and (ii) financial guarantee contracts and loan commitments.
+Financial liabilities are classified as subsequently measured at AC, except for (i) financial liabilities at FVTPL: this classification is applied to derivatives, financial liabilities held for trading (e.g., short positions in securities), contingent consideration recognised by an acquirer in a business combination and other financial liabilities designated as such at initial recognition and (ii) financial guarantee contracts and loan commitments.

-Financial liabilities are derecognised when they are extinguished (i.e. when the obligation specified in the contract is discharged, cancelled or expires).
+Financial liabilities are derecognised when they are extinguished (i.e., when the obligation specified in the contract is discharged, cancelled or expires).

-Accounts Receivable
+Accounts receivable

-Trade and other receivables are recognized initially at transaction price and are subsequently carried at amortised costs using the effective interest method less an impairment provision for uncollectible amounts.
-Notes to the Consolidated Financial Statements - 31 December 2020
+Trade and other receivables are initially recognized at the transaction price and are subsequently carried reduced by an impairment provision for uncollectible amounts.